nus-cs2103/website-base/admin/exams.md

 The exam paper has 100 questions.

-Note that you have **slightly less than ½ minute for each question**, which means you need to go through the questions fairly quickly.
+Note that you have **slightly more than ½ minute for each question**, which means you need to go through the questions fairly quickly.

 Given the fast pace required by the paper, to be fair to all students, **you will not be allowed to clarify doubts about questions** (in Part 1) by talking to invigilators.
 * If a question is not clear, you can choose option C and write your doubt in the exam paper, near the unclear question.